-RECs principal products are interest-bearing loans to State utilities, private-sector borrowers etc.The Company does not have any separate reportable segment.
+RECs principal products are interest-bearing loans to state utilities, private sector borrowers etc. Further, during the year, REC has actively started financing/exploring to Infrastructure and Logistics sector as well.The Company does not have any separate reportable segment.

-During the financial year 2021-22, the Company disbursed total loans of Rs.
-64,150.21 crore, which included Rs.
-19,406.90 crore towards generation projects, Rs.
-2,823.51 crore towards renewable energy projects, Rs.
-16,554.23 crore towards T&D projects, Rs.
-19,752.42 crore towards LIS and Rs.
-4,877.68 crore towards other loans including short-term loans, medium-term loans etc. The loan disbursements also included Rs.
-735.47 crore of counter-part funding under DDUGJY (including DDG component) and SAUBFIAGYA schemes of the Government of India.
+During the financial year 2022-23, the Company has disbursed an amount of Rs.96,846.30 crore, which includes Rs.25,049.27 crore towards generation projects, Rs.12,984.89 crore towards renewable energy projects, Rs.27,502.84 crore towards T&D projects, Rs.1,453.29 crore towards Power Infrastructure projects and Rs.29,621.37 crore towards other loans including short term, RBPF etc. The disbursements also included T234.64 crore of counter-part funding under DDUGJY (including DDG component) and SAUBFIAGYA schemes of the Government of India.

-Apart from the above, the Company disbursed a total subsidy of Rs.
-5,317.66 crore received from the Government of India under DDUGJY scheme, Rs.
-65.96 crore under DDG component of DDUGJY scheme and Rs.
-468.98 crore under the SAUBFIAGYA scheme.
+Apart from the above, the Company also disbursed total subsidy of Rs.1,065.56 crore received from the Government of India under DDUGJY scheme (including DDG component) and SAUBFIAGYA schemes of the Government of India

 MoU RATING AND AWARDS

-INTERNAL CONTROL SYSTEMS ANDTHEIR ADEQUACY
+INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 The Company maintains an adequate system of internal controls including suitable monitoring procedures to ensure accurate and timely financial reporting of various transactions, efficiency of operations and compliance with statutory laws, regulations and Company policies.
 Suitable delegation of powers and guidelines for accounting have been issued for uniform compliance.
 REC also has in place its ERP operations and e-office system, to ensure IT based operations with minimum manual interventions.
-In order to ensure that adequate checks and balances are in place and internal control systems are in order, regular and exhaustive internal audits of various divisions and offices are conducted by in-house Internal Audit division or external professional audit firms.
+In order to ensure that adequate checks and balances are in place and internal control systems are in order, regular and exhaustive internal audits of various divisions and offices are conducted by in-house Internal Audit division and through external professional audit firms.

-Further, review audits of various regional and State offices are also conducted by the in-house Internal Audit division, for those offices where internal audit is being outsourced continuously for three years.
+Further, review audits of various Regional and State offices are also conducted by the in-house Internal Audit division, for those offices where internal audit is being outsourced continuously for three years.
 The internal audit covers all the major areas of operations of the Company including identified critical/risk areas, as per the Annual Internal Audit Programme.
 The Audit Committee periodically reviews the significant findings of audits, as prescribed in the Companies Act, 2013 and in the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015.